Skip to content

 Detected misstatement and fraud prediction Dechow, Ge, Larson, and Sloan (2011); Perols (2011); Bao, Ke, Li, Yu, and Zhang (2020); Bertomeu, Cheynel, Floyd, and Pan (2021), "Using Machine Learning to Detect Misstatements" Logistic/F-score models, SVM, decision trees, bagging, stacking, neural nets, and tree ensembles; AUC, classification rates, lift, variable importance, and top-fraction ranking metrics Supplies the benchmark peer suite: Dechow-style scores, a Perols-style legacy model zoo, Bao-style top-fraction balanced accuracy and NDCG, and Bertomeu-style XGBoost feature importance.

-Partial observability and hidden misconduct Barton, Burnett, Gunny, and Miller (2024); Dyck, Morse, and Zingales (2024) Occurrence/detection separation, hidden misconduct estimation, likelihood and coefficient evidence Motivates the estimand shift; these models are not PR-AUC comparators for the current pipeline.
+Partial observability and hidden misconduct Barton, Burnett, Gunny, and Miller (2024); Dyck, Morse, and Zingales (2024) Occurrence/detection separation, hidden misconduct estimation, likelihood and coefficient evidence Motivates the estimand shift; these models are not PR-AUC comparators for the current design.

 SEC comment-letter and disclosure-review research Cassell, Cunningham, and Myers (2013); Bozanic, Dietrich, and Johnson (2018); Brown, Tian, and Tucker (2018); the SEC filing review process Regression-style evidence on comment receipt, remediation, and disclosure response Establishes public comment-letter scrutiny as economically meaningful; this paper embeds it as one public-cascade outcome rather than the sole endpoint.
 This stream supplies regression-style evidence rather than direct ranking-score comparators.